Japan Express (9 days)

 Nara is the capital city of Nara Prefecture and a former capital of Japan (710 – 794).
 With a population of roughly 370,000 and an area of 280 square kilometres, the city occupies the northern part of Nara Prefecture.
 Eight temples, shrines and ruins together with Kasugayama Primeval Forest collectively form “The Historic Monuments of Ancient Nara” – a UNESCO World Heritage Site.

-Afterwards we continue on to Osaka, where we visit the historic Osaka Castle and Osaka’s legendary shopping and entertainment district known as Dotonbori.
+Afterwards, we continue on to Osaka, where we visit the historic Osaka Castle and Osaka’s legendary shopping and entertainment district known as Dotonbori.
 Situated at the mouth of the Yodo River on Osaka Bay, Osaka is Japan’s third most populous city (after Tokyo and Yokohama) and plays a significant role in the Japanese economy.
 Osaka was once known as the “nation’s kitchen” because of its function as Japan’s rice trading centre during the Edo period.

-Day 9/Fri: Osaka – Return Home (B)
+Day 9/Fri: Kyoto – Return Home (B)

 The tour ends this morning.
-Transfer to the airport on your own by airport limousine bus or airport express train.
+Transfer to the Osaka airport on your own by airport limousine bus or airport express train.
 Detailed advice will be provided in the finalized itinerary.

 luxury small group tours of Japan by Laurus Travel